The Ten Best Wynwood Restaurants

-There's no denying it: Wynwood is becoming a food mecca.
+There's no denying it: Wynwood is a food mecca.
 Turn back the clock a decade, though, and there was virtually nowhere to grab a bite.
-Joey's changed that in 2008,when Tony Goldman saw a gourmet future for the neighborhood.
+Joey's changed that fact in 2008, when Tony Goldman saw a gourmet future for the neighborhood.
 Today Wynwood is the place to go for the city's most creative restaurants.
-Slowly but surely, Miami's arts district is putting as much emphasis on food and drink as it does on graffiti.
+Slowly but surely, Miami's arts district is putting as much emphasis on food and drinks as it does on graffiti.
 And there are no signs of slowing.

 1. Alter.
-Miami's buzz-worthiest restaurant just happens to be in Wynwood, thanks to chef Bradley Kilgore.
+Miami's buzz-worthiest restaurant just happens to be in Wynwood thanks to chef Brad Kilgore.
 The ambiance is unfussy — concrete walls and floors, with a hint of neon.
 This plain industrial space is the perfect canvas for Kilgore's culinary art.
-A simple chicken dish sees the bird stuffed with thigh meat and foie gras ($24), and a soft-cooked egg is enhanced by Gruyère cheese espuma ($15).
-Kilgore also serves dishes that please vegans, such as a plant-based pastrami.
+The chef also serves dishes that please vegans, such as a plant-based pastrami.
 223 NW 23rd St., Miami; 305-573-5996; altermiami.com.

 2. Three.
-To venerable chef Norman Van Aken, Three is a number with much meaning and his new venture in Wynwood is all about trinity.
-Three, located at the Wynwood Arcade, encompasses a restaurant, a culinary school, and an upstairs lounge (No. 3 Social).
+To venerable chef Norman Van Aken, the number 3 has much meaning, and his new venture in Wynwood is all about trinity.
+Three, located in the Wynwood Arcade, encompasses a restaurant, a culinary school, and an upstairs lounge (No. 3 Social).
 The number also acknowledges Susan Buckley and Candace Walsh, who make up the three partners with Van Aken.
-Three features the chef's "new world cuisine" that's been refined into something gorgeous and fresh.
-The restaurant only offers three and four-course prix fixe menus ($60-75) and a chef's tasting menu ($125), but during Art Basel, the kitchen will offer a la carte dishes.
-Diners wishing a less formal experience can order small plates like pulled pork bao buns and corn dogs at No. 3 Social upstairs while delighting in the fresh air and view at Wynwood's first rooftop lounge.
+Three serves the chef's New World cuisine that's been refined into something gorgeous and fresh.
+Diners wishing a less formal experience can order small plates such as pulled-pork bao buns and corn dogs at No. 3 Social upstairs while enjoying the fresh air and view at Wynwood's first rooftop lounge.
 50 NW 24th St., Miami; 305-748-4540; threewynwood.com.

 4. Kyu.
-Former Zuma chef Michael Lewis and former Zuma general manager Steven Haigh are the brains behind Kyu, a new Asian-inspired restaurant.
-Located at 251 NW 25th St., Kyu (pronounced like the letter q), uses a wood-fired grill as its focal point, where diners can watch their food being cooked via yakinku, the Japanese barbecue grilling method.
+Former Zuma chef Michael Lewis and former Zuma general manager Steven Haigh are the brains behind Kyu, an Asian-inspired restaurant.
+Kyu (pronounced like the letter q), uses a wood-fired grill as its focal point, where diners can watch their food being cooked via yakinku, the Japanese barbecue grilling method.
 The menu, designed for sharing, is broken into the categories "Fresh and Bright," which are vegetable plates; "Chilled and Refreshing," mostly seafoods; and "Wood Fired and Smoked," which includes many of the eatery's meats.
-For the best bang for your buck, order the beef short ribs ($28), a generous portion served with lettuce so you can make your own wraps.
+To get the best bang for your buck, order the beef short ribs ($28), a generous portion served with lettuce so you can make your own wraps.
 251 NW 25th St., Miami; 786-577-0150; kyumiami.com.

-5. Zak the Baker Deli.
-No one quite breaks (or bakes) bread like Zak the Baker.
-For years, Miami was eating Zak Stern's sourdough at top restaurants all over town without knowing who he was.
-But today it's impossible for the Jewish baker with the impressive beard to go unnoticed.
-The bakery has been moved down the block and Stern has opened his own deli.
-Daily food items are listed on a chalkboard.
-There's a soup of the day, several sandwiches — served open-faced and listed as "toasts" — a salad, and some other bites.
-Everything is based on what's freshly available.
-What you won't find is meat — Zak the Baker is strictly kosher, so the menu comprises dairy, vegetable, fish, and egg dishes.
-405 NW 26th St., Miami; 786-347-7100; zakthebaker.com.
+5. Ono Poke.
+This small Wynwood shop, resplendent in bright pinks and greens, serves a small menu of food that's delectable and well priced.
+Ono offers basically one thing — a poke bowl ($13 to $16).
+But that bowl, customized to your liking, is filled with only really good stuff.
+The fish — the prize ingredient of a good poke bowl — is made with high-quality sushi-grade fish that's never frozen.
+In fact, the shop closes when it runs out of seafood for the day.
+Customize your bowl with rice, greens, ginger, pickled cucumbers, or other delicious toppings until your container looks as colorful as a Hawaiian garden after a rain.
+The result is the most heavenly lunch that also happens to be nutritious.
+2320 N. Miami Ave., Miami; 786-618-5366; onopokeshop.com

 7. Beaker & Gray.
-Beaker & Gray is a lively eatery that places equal importance on its cocktail and food menus, thanks to partners Brian Nasajon and Ben Potts.
+Beaker & Gray is a lively eatery that places equal importance on its cocktail and food menus thanks to partners Brian Nasajon and Ben Potts.
 Nasajon serves as executive chef, while Potts creates the bar program.
-Cocktails come fruity and fizzy (shaken) or bold and boozy (stirred), and the food is elevated from the usual pub grub — though an adult version of chicken nuggets ($12) can be found on the menu.
-Go for the weekday happy hour, when a variety of cocktails and small plates are offered for $5 each from 5 to 7 p.m.
-And check out the bonus late-night happy hour Monday through Thursday from midnight to 2 a.m.
+Cocktails come fruity and fizzy (shaken) or bold and boozy (stirred), and the food is elevated from the usual pub grub, though an adult version of chicken nuggets ($12) can be found on the menu.
+Visit during the weekday happy hour, when a variety of cocktails and small plates are offered for $5 each from 5 to 7 p.m., and check out the bonus late-night happy hour Monday through Thursday from midnight to 2 a.m.
 2637 N. Miami Ave., Miami; 305-699-2637; beakerandgray.com.

-8. Dizengoff.
-James Beard winning chef Michael Solomonov brings his Philadelphia-based Dizengoff to Miami.
-Named for Tel Aviv's main promenade, the intimate fast-casual restaurant is molded after an Israeli hummusiya, which Solomonov describes as "the place where you wander into and you know you can get a great bowl of hummus."
-The menu is simple and affordable.
-For $10 (tax included), you can get a bowl of freshly made hummus served with a side of bright, crisp cucumbers, tomatoes, and pickles alongside a whole fluffy pita still warm from the oven.
-The meal is tangy and satisfying.
-Invest a few bucks more and you'll receive hummus with corn ($12), roasted onion ($12), lamb merguez ($13), or a hummus of the day (price varies with topping)

-Invest a few bucks more and you'll receive hummus with corn ($12), roasted onion ($12), lamb merguez ($13), or a hummus of the day (price varies with topping).
-The restaurant is kosher-style, which means vegans can find multiple items to enjoy dairy-free as long as they steer clear of the meat offerings.
-250 NW 24th St., Miami; 305-573-9292; dizengoffhummus.com.
+8. Hiden.
+Inside the Taco Stand in Wynwood, a small silver keypad hangs next to a bare copper wall.
+Enter a secret code, and the wall becomes a sliding door.
+It opens slowly and carefully, revealing a covert room fit for no more than ten people.
+This is Hiden, a mysterious omakase restaurant without menus.
+Your meal will be in the hands of Brazilian-Japanese executive chef Tadashi Shiraishi, who will decide what to serve only hours before your arrival.
+Traditionally, he offers two cold appetizers, a soup, seven to eight sushi courses, a hot item, and dessert.
+The two-hour experience is limited to eight diners and requires reservations.
+313 NW 25th St.

 If you like this story, consider signing up for our email newsletters.